YOU DO NOT NEED YOUR

 PARTICIPATION: 1.
-Only members in good standing of the Coastal Conservation Association Texas (CCA TX), the Coastal Conservation Association, or its youth organization, New Tide, and who are at least six (6) years old during 2017 or older, during the entrant’s participation in the Tournament and, who register for the Tournament are eligible and licensed to participate.
-A New Tide member must be at least 6 years old in 2017 in order to be eligible to enter the STAR tournament.
-The New Tide member must sign-up for the current year STAR tournament.
-Entry fee is “FREE”, but will not be automatically included with a New Tide membership.
+Only members in good standing of the Coastal Conservation Association Texas (CCA TX), the Coastal Conservation Association, or its youth organization, New Tide, and who are at least six (6) years old during 2018 or older, during the entrant’s participation in the Tournament and, who register for the Tournament are eligible and licensed to participate.
+A Youth member must be at least 6 years old in 2018 in order to be eligible to enter the STAR tournament.
+The Youth member must sign-up for the current year STAR tournament.
+Entry fee is “FREE”, but will not be automatically included with a Youth membership.

 CCA TX assumes no responsibility for registration availability at any retail outlet, nor is any retail outlet authorized to back-time or backdate any STAR registration, or weigh-in form.
-No top prize winners (except for special drawing prize winners) or member of their immediate family (father, mother, spouse, children under 18, or relative living in the same household) are eligible for entry into the tournament for three years after winning a top prize, or six years if participant has won once before.
+No top prize winners (except for special drawing prize winners) or member of their immediate family (father, mother, spouse, children under 18, or relative living in the same household at the time of catch.) are eligible for entry into the tournament for three years after winning a top prize, or six years if participant has won once before.
 2. Participants and fish must comply with State of Texas Rules and Regulations and agree to be bound by the terms of these STAR Tournament Rules, Release and Indemnity Agreement.
-3. Persons who presently or during the three (3) years prior to the beginning of the Tournament have acted as fishing guides, commercial fisherman, commercial finfisherman, bay shrimpers, bait shrimpers, gulf shrimpers, bait shrimp dealers as those terms are defined by Chapters 47 and 77 of the Parks and Wildlife code, or who have held licenses issued pursuant to those chapters or pursuant to any federal law are not eligible.
+3. With the exception of the Guides Division, persons who presently or during the three (3) years prior to the beginning of the Tournament have acted as fishing guides, commercial fisherman, commercial finfisherman, bay shrimpers, bait shrimpers, gulf shrimpers, bait shrimp dealers as those terms are defined by Chapters 47 and 77 of the Parks and Wildlife code, or who have held licenses issued pursuant to those chapters or pursuant to any federal law are not eligible.
 The nominal sharing of expenses by participants is not considered operating a boat for compensation.
 4. No salaried employee of the Coastal Conservation Association Texas or Coastal Conservation Association shall be eligible to enter the competition for a prize.
-Any person who has failed to pass the required polygraph examination, or any person who has at any time committed an offense defined in Chapter 66, Section 66.023, Parks and Wildlife Code entitled, “Fraud in Fishing Tournaments” is BANNED from participating in the remainder of the tournament and any future CCA STAR State tournaments.
+Any person who has failed to pass the required polygraph examination, or any person who has at any time been charged with or committed an offense as defined in TPWD Rules & Regulations or Chapter 66, Section 66.023, Parks and Wildlife Code entitled, “Fraud in Fishing Tournaments” is BANNED from participating in the remainder of the tournament and any future CCA STAR State tournaments.